forestgrape/coronavirus/7_social/good_air.md

 * *Warm Settings:* The prevention of the spread of severe Covid is simple when the air is warm and humid: Opening the windows and turning off air-conditioners.
 The comfort can be decreased however.
 So a compromise would be to adjust the air to a temperature of around 27 degrees to a humidity of around 60%.

-* *Cold Settings:* In cold climates it is tricky to achieve a good balance between a comfortable temperature (around 22 degrees), high ventilation (low CO2) and high humidity (much H2O): permanently opening the windows is usually not an option for comfort reasons.
-Even if the temperature comfort is reached with good ventilation combined with heating, heating reduces the relative humidity - in other words the air dries when heated.
-So there is a tradeoff between low CO2 values and not very dry air indoors, if the air is heated to a comfort level.
+* *Cold Settings:* In cold climates it is tricky to achieve a good balance between a comfortable temperature (around 20 to 22 degrees), high ventilation (low CO2) and high humidity (much H2O).
+1) Permanently opening the windows is usually not an option for comfort reasons.
+2) Even if the temperature comfort is reached with good ventilation combined with heating, heating reduces the relative humidity - in other words the air dries when heated.
+So when heating there is a tradeoff between low CO2 values and not very dry air indoors.
 Solutions are: ventilation combined with humidification or cleaning the air to reduce the need for ventilation.

 ## Exposure to Air Pollutants
 The short and long term exposure to air pollutants is relevant for the susceptibility to severe Covid and also influences the overall health:
 * The Covid death rates are higher in regions which regularly have high air pollution.
 * Air pollution is generally relevant for susceptibility to respiratory infections.
-* Air pollution can affect health in many ways e.g. increase the risk of arteriosclerosis.
+* Air pollution can affect health in many ways e.g. increase the risk of arteriosclerosis which is risk factor for severe Covid.

     > This page about betacoronaviruses is mostly written in settings with clean air: In regions of Swiss Alps and pre alps and some parts - in 2020 - also in the Austrian and Italian alps.
-Subjectively, I can better concentrate and have a better endurance in settings with clean air.
+Working at the coast (including islands) also works well.
+Subjectively, I can better concentrate and have a better endurance in settings with good air.

 ## Air Quality Certification